entrity/stackedit-computer-vision/main/Definitions, Machine Learning.md

 CRF (Conditional Random Fields)
 : (see last paragraph of 4.1 of [Detecting Visual Relationships with Deep Relational Networks](http://openaccess.thecvf.com/content_cvpr_2017/papers/Dai_Detecting_Visual_Relationships_CVPR_2017_paper.pdf))

+Distillation
+: Transferring knowledge from a more complex network to a smaller one by feeding an input into both and letting the label for the smaller network be the output of the larger one.

 FiLM (Feature-wise Linear Modulation)
 : ?